Frequently Asked Questions

 Your school, PTA, gifted program, YMCA, 4H club, house of worship, homeschool group, after-school program, community organization, your family – it all depends on whose name the membership is in.

 Registration costs per student is comparable to or less than many other youth activities (e.g. sports teams, lessons, scouting, etc).
-For a Competitive team of seven students registration fees usually are less than $70 per student; for a K-2 (Rising Stars) team it is less than $25 per student.
-Exact fee amounts vary by region and by type of team; for exact pricing see your Region Page.
+For a Competitive team of seven students registration fees usually are less than $65 per student; for a K-2 (Rising Stars) team it is less than $20 per student:

 If your team is being registered through a school or other sponsoring organization, the organization may manage the registration process.
 Some organizations may cover the full cost of registration - while others may add additional fees to cover local costs, etc.